simpolism/simpolism.github.io/_drafts/voyeurism.markdown

 ![hidden voyeur case](https://github.com/simpolism/simpolism.github.io/blob/master/assets/voyeurism_hidden.jpg)

-The voyeur is hidden, but still has some degree of privacy.
-If his presence is suggested to the target, but not confirmed, she might become _suspicious_, as in the second case, which further heightens the anxiety.
+If the voyeur's presence is suggested to the target, but not confirmed, she might become _suspicious_, as in the second case, which further heightens the anxiety.

+Ironically, the voyeur's safety in these situations relies on safeguarding _his own privacy_, exactly the thing he is stripping from his target.

-Further possibilities emerge as the target gains more knowledge:
+Further possibilities emerge as the target gains more knowledge of the situation:

 > Let us suppose, however, that Juliet now senses Romeo in another mirror on the opposite wall, though neither of them yet knows that he is seen by the other (the mirror angles provide three-quarter views).
 Romeo then begins to notice in Juliet the subtle signs of sexual arousal: heavy-lidded stare, dilating pupils, faint flush, et cetera.
 This of course renders her much more bodily, and he not only notices but senses this as well.
 His arousal is nevertheless still solitary.
 But now, cleverly calculating the line of her stare without actually looking her in the eyes, he realizes that it is directed at him through the mirror on the opposite wall.
 That is, he notices, and moreover senses, Juliet sensing him.
 This is definitely a new development, for it gives him a sense of embodiment not only through his own reactions but through the eyes and reactions of another.
 Moreover, it is separable from the initial sensing of Juliet; for sexual arousal might begin with a person's sensing that he is sensed and being assailed by the perception of the other person's desire rather than merely by the perception of the person.